snej/MYUtilities/README.md

 by Jens Alfke <jens@mooseyard.com>

 These are useful things I've built over the years and can't live without.
+All of this code is released under a BSD license; see the file `LICENSE.txt`.

-This Git repo is basically a mirror of the original Mercurial repo at [Bitbucket.org](https://bitbucket.org/snej/myutilities/src).
+(This Git repo is a continuation of the earlier Mercurial repo at [Bitbucket.org](https://bitbucket.org/snej/myutilities/src), which is by now quite out of date.)

 The core parts are:

 ### CollectionUtils

 A grab-bag of shortcuts for working with Foundation classes, mostly collections.
-If you've ever been envious of how simple it is to construct an array or hash in Ruby, Python or PHP, give these a try.
+Some of it has been made obsolete by the recent addition of Objective-C object literal support, but there's still a lot of useful stuff.

 ### Logging